 - 1 teaspoon (5ml) Rosemary Essential Oil

-Use the method outlined above plus the following recipe specific steps:
+Use The Cold Process Soap Making Method plus the following recipe specific steps:

 - In Step 1 – Put the chamomile teabags into a bowl Boil the mineral water and pour it over them.
 Once cooled, strain, and reserve the infusion.
 Substitute the water for the infusion in the cold process method step 3.